thedac/charm-keystone/README.md

 keystone repository must be specified last.
 All other repostories are installed in the order in which they are specified.

-NOTE(coreycb): The following is temporary to keep track of the full list of current tip repos (may not be up-to-date).
+The following is a full list of current tip repos (may not be up-to-date):

   openstack-origin-git:
       "repositories: